-Marketing is an opportunity for banks, credit unions and other financial institutions to connect with their customers.
-And although the financial industry is restricted by regulations that often shape external communications, email marketing is a great resource for institutions to give their business personality and boost its bottom line.
+Marketing is an opportunity for banks, credit unions, and other financial institutions to connect with their customers.
+And although the financial industry is restricted by regulations that often shape external communications, email marketing is a great resource for institutions to give their business personality and boost their bottom line.

 Often neglected, marketing your institution through email is a great way to humanize your brand and connect with prospects and customers on a more personal level.

-But it requires more than shooting emails offering business line of credit to every customer in your list.
-The following are some of ways in which banks can be effective at email marketing:
+But it requires more than shooting emails offering business lines of credit to every customer in your list.
+The following are some of the ways in which banks can be effective at email marketing:

-Increasing your email marketing productivity and building relationships with your customers requires exclusive content, as well as integration of social media, video and audio, capabilities that banks may not find in typical newsletter services.
+Increasing your email marketing products and building relationships with your customers requires exclusive content, as well as integration of social media, video, and audio, capabilities that banks may not find in typical newsletter services.
 So they need newsletters with social integration to enhance their institution’s brand as a business advisor and a thought leader.

-While most other forms of email content are product focused, newsletters containing rich media are typically customer centric.
-The content can provide critical touch points to consumers to make business decisions, while social media integration can result in greater reach as customers share their decisions or offers they find helpful on social media.
+While most other forms of email content are product-focused, newsletters containing rich media are typically customer-centric.
+The content can provide critical touch points to consumers to make business decisions, while social media integration can result in greater reach as customers share their decisions or offer they find helpful on social media.